Reconciliation Action Plans

-The Foundation acknowledges Aboriginal and Torres Strait Islander peoples as the First Peoples and Traditional Owners and Custodians of the land and waterways upon which we live and work.
-We acknowledge and pay our respects to their Elders past, present and emerging.
-We extend that respect to all Aboriginal and Torres Strait Islander peoples.
+The Foundation acknowledges the Kulin Nation as the First Peoples, Traditional Owners and Custodians of the waterways and of the land upon which we live and work.
+We acknowledge and pay our respect to their Elders past, present and emerging.
+We extend that respect to all First Peoples across Australia.

-The Foundation particularly acknowledges the Kulin Nation, on whose Country our office is located.
-We specifically acknowledge the Wurundjeri and Boon Wurrung peoples.
+The Foundation particularly acknowledges the Wurundjeri Woi Wurrung on whose Country our office is located.

 Our vision for reconciliation